-ON THIS PAGE: You will find some basic information about this disorder, which may or may not become cancerous, and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Mastocytosis.
+ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+This is the first page of Cancer.Net’s Guide to Eyelid Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Neurofibromatosis type 2 (NF2) is a hereditary condition most commonly associated with bilateral vestibular schwannomas, also known as acoustic neuromas.
 These are benign (noncancerous) tumors that occur on the nerves for balance leading to the inner ear.
 Although these tumors are benign, they can cause hearing and balance problems.

 Hereditary mixed polyposis syndrome (HMPS) is a hereditary condition that is associated with an increased risk of developing polyps in the digestive tract, most commonly in the colon and/or rectum.
 A polyp is a growth of normal tissue that forms a lump.
 As the name suggests, a variety of polyps may occur.
 People with HMPS are thought to have an increased risk of developing colorectal cancer, since some of these polyps may turn into cancer over time, unless they are removed.